 Three years ago, Michael, of Art of Adventuring, visited Hoi An.
 He wanted to find out more about what happens behind the scenes in this town filled of cloth, so he visited the famous Miss Forget-Me-Not, a local tailor who is well-known for crafting superb products at incredibly low prices.

 He sat down to interview her and, during their chat, she began to cry; as it turns out, competition is cutthroat, and Miss Forget-Me-Not had been the subject of abuse.
 She didn’t play by the same rules as the rest of the tailors, so they would wreck her shop, threaten her with abuse and steal her customers.
-She was only trying to run an honest business and, in doing so, became an unpopular figure around town.

 Miss Forget-Me-Not is a little bit of a TripAdvisor sensation.
 Her small shop having amassed more than 70 reviews in total, people know her and she’s famed as the best tailor in Hoi An.
 She does good work.
 And given that she had met Michael, I decided to stop in, get a suit made, and see how she was getting along three years later.